saifulislamamiyo/bitbucket-merge-check-tc/README.md

     Specify the **Branch name rules** as regular expressions.
 For example, to get only the **branchName** from "refs/heads/feature/branchName", specify "refs/heads/feature/(.\*)".
 If expectation is **feature/branchName**, specify "refs/heads/(feature/.\*)".
     Multiple branch rules can be specified separated by comma.

-For a step-by-step guide, refer to this wiki: http://mksrvwiki01:8080/wiki/pages/editpage.action?pageId=46173454